 |Le Manoir de Mouflon, Longere||Self Catering||Sunday||5||12||4|

-Set in 2 acres of private grounds and situated in the beautiful Blavet Valley in Southern Brittany Le Manoir de Mouflon is an impressive 15th Century Manor House, perfect for family get togethers and groups.
+Set in 2 acres of private grounds and situated in the beautiful Blavet Valley in Southern Brittany Le Manoir de Mouflon is an impressive 15th Century Manor House with a large completely refurbished Longere, it will accomodate up to 12 guests and is perfect for family get togethers and groups.
 Tastefully renovated to retain many of its original features, whilst including all the modern conveniences you would want for a relaxing holiday.

 It is a peaceful, rural location yet convenient for the coast and many beautiful sandy beaches, picturesque medieval towns and villages plus a range of attractions that will appeal to all age groups.